The 33 Best Austin Restaurants (2024 Edition)

 WEBSITE | 2406 Manor Rd, Austin, TX 78722

-4. Franklin BBQ
+4. Franklin Barbecue

-Best for a weekend lunch
+Best for: weekend lunch

 Even if you’re not familiar with the Austin dining scene, you’ve heard of Franklin Barbecue.
 It’s been called the best barbecue in the world by Bon Appetit, and Aaron Franklin won a James Beard Foundation award for Best Chef: Southwest.
 Franklin Barbecue started as a small bbq trailer in 2009, and it has turned into one of the most famous barbecue pits in the world.